prathyush11/BDHT-Documentation/README.md

 ## **Search-for-Doctors**

-* You can Search by the following details of thr doctors :
+* You can Search by the following details of the doctors :

   - **First Name** of the doctor